Carl Franklin

-Carl Franklin (born April 11, 1949) is an American filmmaker.
+Carl Franklin (born April 11, 1949) is an American filmmaker and former actor.
 Franklin is a graduate of University of California, Berkeley, and continued his education at the AFI Conservatory, where he graduated with an M.F.A. degree in directing in 1986.

+His cinematic directorial efforts include One False Move, Devil in a Blue Dress and High Crimes.
+Since the 2010s, most of his work has been for television, including shows such as: Rome, The Pacific, The Newsroom, House of Cards, Homeland, The Affair, The Leftovers, 13 Reasons Why, Ray Donovan, Mindhunter, Dahmer – Monster: The Jeffrey Dahmer Story, and Monsters: The Lyle and Erik Menendez Story.

 Early life

 Franklin grew up in Richmond, California.

 He never had the opportunity to know his biological father, who had died before Carl was born.
 Franklin was raised by his mother and stepfather.
-While Franklin speaks highly of his stepfather and has called him "very loving", he has spoken out about his stepfather's abusive tendencies, linking his outbursts to alcohol use.
+While Franklin speaks highly of his stepfather and has called him "very loving", he has spoken about his stepfather's abusive tendencies, linking his outbursts to alcohol use.
 Problems at home combined with life in a tough neighborhood fueled Franklin's ambition to be the first in his family to attend college.
 He was awarded a scholarship to University of California, Berkeley.
 Franklin's initial desires to become a teacher or lawyer led him to study history upon his arrival at the university.
 However, after two years, Franklin changed his major to theater arts.
 Franklin did not actively participate in the many demonstrations at Berkeley in the period.
 Describing the scene, Franklin told the LA Times: "It was like a dream to me, I wasn't really sophisticated enough to join a particular movement."